taskcluster/scrum/sprints/20200622-postgres-phase2/sprint-retrospective.md

     * the ability to fullscreen a particular pipeline for triage.
     * clone an issue/card
 * The tree-closing window (TCW)
-  * While it generally went OK, we didn't manage to accomplish all the work we planned due to slower performance on the production database than we saw in staging.
+  * We didn't manage to accomplish all the work we planned due to slower performance on the production database than we saw in staging.
     * We still don't understand the reason(s) behind the performance difference.
 * We could have had better communication with CloudOps in the run-up to the TCW.
   * If we're planning for people to need to work weekends, we should involve them in the process as early as possible.